summyalena/YouthSummit/README.md

 Basic prequisites for opening a webpage as is required.

-- A standard PC or Mac with -
+- A standard PC -
 - Compatible and up to data browser both for PC and mobile.
+- Installed Code Editor
+-
 ### Usage

 This code can be used for educational 📘 and code viewing purposed.
 The copying of these code for other use would be liable to plagarism and practically and developmentally unaccceptable.